Antoine Marcel Lemoine

-Antoine Marcel Lemoine (November 3, 1763, in Paris – April 1817, in Paris) was the founder of the music publishing establishment in Paris and avirtuoso and skillful performer on the violin and viola.
+Antoine Marcel Lemoine (3 November 1763, in Paris – 10 April 1817, in Paris) was the founder of the music publishing establishment in Paris and a virtuoso and skillful performer on the violin and viola.

-His youngest sonas baby I known as Henry Lemoine, took over the publishing business a year before his father's death.
+His youngest son, Henry Lemoine, took over the publishing business a year before his father's death.
 His descendants have continued the company, later known as Éditions Henry Lemoine.

 Biography

 Antoine Lemoine's father was a dramatic artist, who gave him his first elementary lessons on the guitar and violin, but beyond this rudimentary instruction Lemoine was self-taught.
 His father took the family on a wandering, restless life.

 When Antoine Lemoine was sixteen and a half years old, he married.
 For the next few years he followed the example of his parents, wandering with his wife and earning a living by violin and guitar playing.

 In 1781 he settled in Paris, where he gained a position as violinist in the orchestra of Theatre Montansier in Versailles.
 After playing there for two years, he resigned and started teaching guitar and violin in Paris.
 During the year 1789 he worked in the Theatre Monsieur orchestra as alto player.